How long is a cold or flu contagious?

-How will I know if I have a cold or the flu?
+How do you know if I have a cold or the flu?

 For both the cold and the flu, early symptoms may be similar.
 Symptoms and signs include a cough, runny nose, and feeling tired.
 If you know you have had contact with someone with a cold or the flu in the past few days, you should suspect you may have become infected.
 However, flu symptoms generally are more intense than cold symptoms.
 People with flu can develop fever, body aches, chills, and headaches, and some develop nausea and vomiting.
 Cold symptoms are much milder and usually do not require medical care.
 However, if you suspect you have the flu, you should seek medical care.
 The flu often can be diagnosed with rapid tests available to most physicians.